Jacob Epstein: Ecce Homo, 1934

-The Strand sculptures, 1935-1937
+The Strand sculptures, 1935–1937

-In 1926, the British Medical Association vacated their Strand headquarters and the building was sold to the government of New Zealand which, in 1928, commissioned a structural survey of Epstein's 1908 statues that found extensive signs of erosion, weathering and other damage among them.
-No further action was taken at that time but in 1935, the building was sold to the government of Southern Rhodesia and the new owners soon announced their intention to remove Epstein's statues from the building.
+By 1926, the British Medical Association had vacated their Strand headquarters and the building was sold to the government of New Zealand which, in 1928, commissioned a structural survey of Epstein's 1908 statues.
+This survey found extensive signs of erosion, weathering and other damage among them.
+No further action was taken at that time but in 1935 the building was sold to the government of Southern Rhodesia and the new owners soon announced their intention to remove Epstein's statues from the building.
 A vigorous campaign was again launched to preserve the figures.
-The leaders of nine of Britiain's leading art organistions, but notably not the Royal Academy, signed a letter supporting the preservation of the statues.
-That campaign appeared to have succeeded until 1937 when, while some bunting was being removed from the building, a piece of one figure was broken off and fell to the pavement below.
+The leaders of nine of Britain's leading art organisations, but notably not the Royal Academy, signed a letter supporting the preservation of the statues.
+That campaign was a success until 1937 when, as some bunting, erected for the coronation of George VI, was being removed from the building, a piece of one figure was knocked off and fell to the pavement below.
 The London County Council instructed the owners to make the building safe.
-The owners declared all the projecting features of the statues were unsafe and were to be removed.
+The owners declared all the projecting features of the statues to be unsafe and were to be removed.
 Attempts to find an alternative solution, such as removing and re-carving elements of the statues, were hindered when Epstein insulted the Southern Rhodesian High Commissioner in a press interview.
 The parts hacked off included the heads and hands of all eighteen figures, the feet of most of them and other key defining elements, such as the foetus from the Matter statue and the figure of a new-born baby from Infancy.
 Several of these pieces were eventually acquired by the National Gallery of Canada and one of the heads was later found at a school in Bulawayo.

 Late 1930s

 In the second half of the 1930s alongside his sculpture work, Epstein took on other projects in different media.
 With the artist Bernard Meninsky, he designed and painted the stage curtain for the ballet David at the Duke of York's Theatre in central London.
 The curtain, now lost, was considered a great success.
 Considerably less appreciated was Epstein's illustrations for an edition of Les Fleurs du mal by Baudelaire.
-Commissioned to produce twenty drawings, Epstein created sixty illustrations which he considered among his best work in any medium but, when shown at Tooth's Gallery in December 1936, met with near universal disapproval.
+Commissioned to produce twenty drawings, Epstein created sixty illustrations that he considered among his best work in any medium, but when shown at Tooth's Gallery in December 1936, met with near universal disapproval.